Bruno de Almeida: Career

 In 2007, Bruno de Almeida's fifth feature The Lovebirds, starring Michael Imperioli, Drena De Niro, John Ventimiglia, Joaquim de Almeida, and Ana Padrão, won the Jury Prize at Fantasporto Film Festival director's week and at the Best director and screenplay awards of the Ourense International Film Festival.
 It had a successful theatrical run and DVD release in Portugal and played in film festivals worldwide.

 His film 6=0 Homeostética, a feature documentary about the art group Homeostética, won a special mention award at the DocLisboa Festival in 2008.
-It was released in theatres, broadcast on television and released on DVD by Midas Filmes.
+It was released in theaters, broadcast on television and released on DVD by Midas Filmes.

 Bruno de Almeida's Bobby Cassidy: Counterpuncher, a feature documentary on the former professional boxer from Levittown, New York, was played at DocLisboa Festival and was released theatrically in 2009.
 The film was broadcast on television and released on DVD.
 Bruno also documented a series of retired fighters in After the Fight a documentary film still in progress.

-Bruno created a multimedia installation called "Esse Olhar Que Era Só Teu" with guitarists Tó Trips and Pedro Gonçalves (from Dead Combo), which was exhibited at CCB/The Berardo Museum in Lisbon and later as a concert-film.
+Bruno created a multimedia installation called Esse Olhar Que Era Só Teu with guitarists Tó Trips and Pedro Gonçalves (from Dead Combo), which was exhibited at CCB/The Berardo Museum in Lisbon and later as a concert-film.
 Bruno made the film and played guitars and turntables.
 It premiered at the Vila do Conde Film Festival in 2010.

 In 2012, he directed Operation Autumn, a political thriller about the 1965 killing of General Humberto Delgado by the Portuguese fascist police.
 With an ensemble cast that includes John Ventimiglia, Ana Padrão, Marcello Urgeghe, Nuno Lopes, among others, it went on to win several awards, including the SPA best actor award for Carlos Santos.
 The film was produced by Paulo Branco.
 It was released in theatres, broadcast on television, released on DVD, and shown in film festivals worldwide.

 Bruno de Almeida was invited by Guimarães 2012, European Capital of Culture, to make a 30-minute film.
-The result was the Lecture starring John Frey and Ana Padrão, which was shown in Film Festivals, broadcast on television and released on DVD.
+The result was The Lecture starring John Frey and Ana Padrão, which was shown in Film Festivals, broadcast on television and released on DVD.

 Bruno de Almeida's ninth feature Fado Camané, is a documentary about acclaimed fado singer Camané.
 It premiered at the DocLisboa Festival and went to a successful theatrical release in October 2014.
 It has played in film festivals worldwide and is considered one of the best fado documentaries to date.